 Chaco mouse opossum hind foot.

-Curator of the mammal collections in the Zoology Department.
+Curator of the Mammal collections in the Vertebrates Division.

 "Much still remains to be learned about the taxonomy, distribution, and natural history of this seemingly quite successful species."